MohamedSuwan/Mohamed-20Suwan/README.md

 On April 2021 the data of more than half a billion Facebook user from 106 countries have been leaked, around three million belong to Jordanians, the data was puublished on a hacking forum and Facebook said the data was old, from a previously reported leak in 2019.
 It has denied any wrongdoing, saying that the data was scraped from publicly available information on the site!
 <br>
 <br>
-Although the sample is huge it doesn't reflect the real world some aspects, males are two times the females and there's apattern for birthdays growing almost exponentially with birthdays that ocuured in 1995 being at the top, maybe there was a pattern in how the data was leaked.
+Although the sample is huge it doesn't reflect the real world in some aspects, males are two times the females and there's apattern for birthdays growing almost exponentially with birthdays that ocuured in 1995 being at the top, maybe there was a pattern in how the data was leaked.

  <br>
  Mohamed is the most common name, which is highly likely considering Mohamed is one of the most common names worldwide, most used carrier is Zain at 46.6%, what i find hard to believe is that Yahoo is the top email domain name.